dagraham/etm-tk/etmTk/help/OVERVIEW.md

         - [dag, false, personal/dag]
         - [shared, true, shared]

 then, by default, both dag and erp would see the entries from their personal files as well as the shared entries and each could optionally view the entries from the other's personal files as well.
-See the Help/Preferences for details on the `calendars` entry.
+See the [Preferences](#preferences) for details on the `calendars` entry.

 Note for Windows users.
 The path separator needs to be "escaped" in the calendar paths, e.g., you should enter